 Definition: An industry where consumers’ confusion limits companies’ incentives to compete on price and product quality.

-On Confusopoly.com, I share my research, analysis, and commentary.
-I focus on the telecommunications industry, but I regularly branch out to write about other third-party evaluators and common evaluation strategies.
-In the past, I’ve raised concerns about poorly designed scoring systems, methodological issues in surveys, and potential misapplications of probabilistic cost-effectiveness analyses.
+On Confusopoly.com, I share my analysis, reviews, and commentary.
+I focus on telecommunications industries, but I occasionally branch out to write about other third-party evaluators and common evaluation strategies.
+In the past, I’ve raised concerns about things like poorly designed scoring systems and methodological issues in surveys.
 Articles have touched on topics ranging from college rankings to impact-oriented philanthropy.

 - The word “confusopoly” was first coined and defined by Scott Adams in The Dilbert Future, a book I recommend.

 My definition is different than the one Scott used.
 Scott’s definition, which implies more nefarious behavior on the behalf of companies, is below:

 “A group of companies with similar products who intentionally confuse customers instead of competing on price.”